 When customers’ expectations are met or exceeded, they are likely to be satisfied with their experience.
 On the other hand, customers’ expectations are likely to be dissatisfied if they are not met.

-For example, a customer visits a restaurant expecting high-quality food and excellent service.
-The customer will likely be satisfied if the restaurant meets or exceeds these expectations by providing delicious food and attentive service.
+For example, a customer may visit a restaurant expecting high-quality food and excellent service.
+If the restaurant meets or exceeds these expectations by providing delicious food and attentive service, the customer will likely be satisfied.
 As a result, they may leave positive reviews and return to the restaurant in the future.

 However, if the restaurant fails to meet the customer’s expectations by serving poor-quality food and providing slow or inattentive service, the customer is likely to be dissatisfied.
 As a result, they may leave negative reviews and choose not to return to the restaurant.